 New Shoreham home prices are not only among the most expensive in Rhode Island, but New Shoreham real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Shoreham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, New Shoreham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Shoreham are a mix of both white- and blue-collar jobs.
 Overall, New Shoreham is a town of professionals, service providers, and managers.
-There are especially a lot of people living in New Shoreham who work in management occupations (18.47%), food service (15.32%), and art, media, and design (9.91%).
+There are especially a lot of people living in New Shoreham who work in management occupations (20.89%), food service (14.10%), and art, media, and design (11.75%).

 Of important note, New Shoreham is also a town of artists.
 New Shoreham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Shoreham’s character.